-A. Registration:
+Registration:

-All Members must sign and submit a Homeownership Initiatives Master Agreement and Registration and Certification Form.
+All Members must have on file a fully executed Homeownership Initiatives Master Agreement and annually submit a Registration and Certification Form.
 Members will be responsible for all terms and conditions contained in the Homeownership Initiatives Master Agreement and Registration and Certification Form, including, but not limited to, the requirements outlined in this document.

-B. Submitting Disbursement Requests:
+Submitting Disbursement Requests:

-Upon approval of the Homeownership Initiatives Master Agreement, Registration and Certification Form, Members will be provided user registration procedures for use of the Bank's online system.
+Upon approval of the Homeownership Initiatives Master Agreement, Registration and Certification Form, Members will be provided user access procedures for use of the Bank's online system.